College Scorecard: Redesigning a Government Tool for Student Success

 Keep users on the College Scorecard website instead of clicking out of the site, into the external resource links

-The client wanted the search bar to stand out more
+Emphasize the search bar to stand out more

 Explain the features of the Scorecard site